webplatform/docs/tutorials/css_transitions/index.md

  }

-Note the various provisional names for the event: '''transitionend''' (Mozilla), '''otransitionend''' (Opera), and '''webkitTransitionEnd''' (WebKit).
+Note the various provisional names for the event: '''transitionend''' (standard: Gecko, Opera 12.10+, Internet Explorer), '''otransitionend''' (old Opera), and '''webkitTransitionEnd''' (WebKit).

 <!--